-Twenty Swiss Armed Forces personnel are working in the EU peace enforcement operation in Bosnia and Herzegovina (EUFOR Althea) and a further six are part of mobile training teams ensuring the safe storage of ammunition and weapons stockpiles.
+Up to 20 Swiss Armed Forces personnel participate in the EU peace enforcement operation in Bosnia and Herzegovina (EUFOR Althea) and up to six are part of mobile training teams ensuring the safe storage of ammunition and weapons stockpiles.

-Bosnia and Herzegovina is a priority country for Switzerland's cooperation programme with Eastern Europe, which aims to ensure political stability in the country and to implement much-needed structural economic and political reforms.
+Bosnia and Herzegovina is a priority country for Switzerland's cooperation programme in Eastern Europe, which aims to ensure political stability in the country and to implement much-needed structural economic and political reforms.
 To this end, Switzerland has contributed over CHF 500 million to projects, programmes and multilateral activities in Bosnia and Herzegovina during the last 20 years.
-Switzerland supports the Bosnian population's wish to become more closely integrated with the rest of Europe.
+Switzerland supports the Bosnian people's wish to join the EU.

 The cooperation office in Sarajevo also implements projects of the State Secretariat for Migration as part of the bilateral migration partnership between Switzerland and Bosnia and Herzegovina.

 The Swiss embassy together with Pro Helvetia has been very active in the cultural field in Bosnia and Herzegovina since the end of the war.
-Switzerland has provided support since 1996 for the Sarajevo Film Festival (SFF), the most important in South-Eastern Europe, and finances the awards for the best documentary and best film about human rights.
-In this context the SFF collaborates closely with Geneva’s Festival du Film et Forum International sur les Droits Humains.
+Switzerland has provided support since 1996 for the Sarajevo Film Festival (SFF), the most important in south-eastern Europe, and finances the awards for the best documentary and best film about human rights.

 History of bilateral relations